Updated housing market forecast with median home price, inventory pressure, selling speed, and buyer timing insights

 days

-Homes are currently selling slower than usual in Emma.
+Homes are currently selling faster than usual in Emma.

 Buyers should compare current pricing, inventory, and seasonal trends before making an offer.
 If you want the lowest typical prices, review our best time to buy in Emma guide.
 Sellers should also review our how long homes take to sell in Emma analysis.